crafting-dev/sandbox-action/README.md

     mode: auto
     # optinoal, comma separated string, a list of Github Action related environment variables that would be passed in as sandbox env.
     envVars: GITHUB_ACTION,GITHUB_REF...
-    # opitonal, comma separated string, a list of workspace:checkout_path to be explictly specified.
-    checkouts: workspace:path,workspace2:path2...
-    # optional, comma separated string, a list of workspaces of which the mode are set to auto.
-Each entry is of format workspace-name:checkout-path.
-This is used together with checkouts.
-    autoFollow: workspace,workspace2,...
     # optional, comma separated string, a list of snapshots customization for dependencies.
 Each entry is of format dependency-name:snapshot-name.
     depSnapshots: dep1:snapshot,dep2:snapshot...
     # optional, comma separated string, a list of snapshots customization for containers.
 Each entry is of format container-name:snapshot-name.